pycroscopy/scalable_analytics/python_analytics_server.md

 2. Open Putty, load the configurations for your machine and connect.
 You will be presented with a new SSH connection to the VM.
 You can close this if you do not need it.
 3. Open a browser and go to: <http://localhost:8889/>

+#### Important: Shut down your VM if you are not using it
+A virtual machine is like a public-use desktop or a laptop.
+It [costs](https://cloud.google.com/compute/pricing) [money](https://aws.amazon.com/ec2/pricing/on-demand/) to run VMs and reserving resources for your VM, precludes others from utilizing resources.
+Please be considerate.

 ## Step 6: Shutting down the Jupyter server:
 Once you are done working on your jupyer server, you will need to:
 *  If you used `screen` and closed your ssh connection to